 This program was created in 2017 as a launch pad for the next generation of directors.
-It has a focus on underrepresented talent and a balance of hands-on learning with the season’s directors and development of their own craft.
+It focuses on underrepresented talent, and is a balance of hands-on learning with the season’s directors and development of the Fellow’s own craft.

 Cristina is a Latina director, writer and theater maker whose mission is to create empathy and conversation by directing new plays and musicals, as well as socially conscious adaptations of classics that place women of color at the forefront.
 Her work challenges the preconceived notions of what the American Theater can be, while confronting the intersections between our public, private, and political selves.
 Cristina holds a BA in Theatre from Barnard College at Columbia University and has participated in the Williamstown Theatre Festival Directing Corps, the SDCF Observership Program, and as an assistant director at both The New York Theatre Workshop and The Public Theater.
 Today, Cristina is the 2019–20 Roundabout Directing Fellow and the Founding Artistic Director of Checkmark Theatre Company, an NYC-based company dedicated to underrepresented artists and the telling of their stories.
 Checkmark most recently produced Eliana Pipes’s newest play, DREAM HOU$E (2019 Leah Ryan Prize, 2019 O’Neill Finalist,) at Ars Nova’s ANT Fest directed by Cristina, and will be transitioning into a theatre, film and television production company to develop a new, digital series inspired by the life of Marie Antoinette written by Cristina in the 2019–20 Season. cristinaangeles.com

 2020/21 Tow Foundation Playwright in Residence

 This residency offers playwrights the opportunity to focus on their craft, gain experience and insight into all aspects of the nonprofit theater world, and debut their work.